 - 702.124a Partner is an ability that modifies the rules for deck construction in the Commander variant (see rule 903), and it functions before the game begins.
 Rather than a single legendary creature card, you may designate two legendary creature cards as your commander if each has partner. - 702.124b Your deck must contain exactly 100 cards, including its two commanders.
 Both commanders begin the game in the command zone. - 702.124c A rule or effect that refers to your commander's color identity refers to the combined color identities of your two commanders.
 See rule 903.4. - 702.124d Except for determining the color identity of your commander, the two commanders function independently.
-When casting a commander with partner, ignore how many times your other commander has been cast (see rule 903.6).
+When casting a commander with partner, ignore how many times your other commander has been cast (see rule 903.8).
 When determining whether a player has been dealt 21 or more combat damage by the same commander, consider damage from each of your two commanders separately (see rule 903.10a). - 702.124e If an effect refers to your commander while you have two commanders, it refers to either one.
 If an effect causes you to perform an action on your commander and it could affect both, you choose which it refers to at the time the effect is applied. - 702.124f "Partner with [name]" is a variant of the partner ability.
 "Partner with [name]" represents two abilities.
 One is a static ability that modifies the rules for deck construction.
 Rather than a single legendary creature card, you may designate two legendary creature cards as your commander if each has a "partner with [name]" ability with the other's name.
 You can't designate two legendary cards as your commander if one has a "partner with [name]" ability and the other isn't the named card.
-The other ability represented by "partner with [name]" is a triggered ability that means "When this permanent enters the battlefield, target player may search their library for a card named [name], reveal it, put it into their hand, then shuffle their library."
+The other ability represented by "partner with [name]" is a triggered ability that means "When this permanent enters the battlefield, target player may search their library for a card named [name], reveal it, put it into their hand, then shuffle their library." - 702.124g "Friends forever" is a variant of the partner ability.
+Friends forever modifies the rules for deck construction in the Commander variant, and it functions before the game begins.
+Rather than a single legendary creature card, you may designate two legendary creature cards as your commander if each has "friends forever."